 NordVPN is one of the most well known VPN providers out there, and we’ve recommended their VPN product for years in our guide to getting online when travelling.

-Launched in 2012, the service today offers access to over 5,600 servers worldwide – more than any other VPN provider in our list.
+Launched in 2012, the service today offers access to over 5,600 servers worldwide.
 Those servers are spread across 59 countries, so we don’t think you’ll have much difficulty finding one when you travel.

 In terms of features, NordVPN offers apps for all the major platforms, including computers, smartphones, smart TVs, routers, and even some Network Attached Storage devices.

-They also have a dedicated list of their servers which work with media streaming platforms via their SmartPlay technology, and they support P2P on some of the servers.
+They also promise to work with media streaming platforms via their SmartPlay technology, and they support P2P on some of the servers.

 NordVPN have a no logging policy, and their apps support the kill switch feature.